 Injections

-A steroid injection into the shoulder joint might be helpful, especially if the pain is interfering with sleep, daily activities or physical therapy.
+An injection into the shoulder joint might be helpful.
+Injections are especially helpful if the pain is interfering with sleep, daily activities or physical therapy.
 While such shots often provide temporarily relief, they also can weaken the tendon and reduce the success of future shoulder surgery.

 Surgery